kamranayub/kamranayub.github.io/source/_posts/2016-02-02-typewriter.markdown

 }
 ```

 Oh man!
 This one's a doozy.
-All we're really doing is ensuring we cascade-map KO view models for collections that contain other view models.
+All we're really doing is ensuring we recursively map KO view models for collections (we ignore non-ViewModels).
 We also added a couple convenient helper methods like `getModel()` that returns a JSON object with the current KO model values. `map$Name` allows us to customize how we map each collection, for example, to override what view model to use (such as a custom view model).

 Typewriter allows you to create "helper" functions that you can then use in the template.
-We created ones for parsing out the Knockout types (trimming square brackets)
+We created ones for parsing out the Knockout types (trimming square brackets).

+You might ask why prepend the name with `Knockout`?
+So that it won't conflict with the interfaces named after the view models.
+Since we want to pass in JSON from the server, we still need an interface that represents the server-side view model.

 Here's an example of what this template will generate for `TaskListViewModel`: